 The added value a system gets is understood by the “pow” within the whole (compared to what may have been contributed independently by the parts).
 This extra “punch” and “pow” is created by the relationship in and amongst the parts, so how they are interconnected is paramount.
 This leads to variables and experimentation where you can test the different effects of different parts like a scientist (even in domains that may not resemble science, like the arts).

-I learned all the above information while songwriting (and my ultra-productive get-a-day-job brain would sometimes tell me songwriting was a waste of time)!
+I learned all the above information about systemizing while songwriting (and my ultra-productive get-a-day-job brain would sometimes tell me songwriting was a waste of time).
 If you learn a lot about one system, you are learning a lot about all systems.
 That’s one micro-macro realization that makes them amazing!

 What Does This Have to Do With Boring and Sucky Anorexia?